About Pet Insurance

 What are the age requirements for your pet insurance?

 For initial enrollment in our pet insurance, dogs and cats must be at least 8 weeks old.
 Initial enrollment for Levels 2, 3, and 4 is limited to dogs 12 years and under and cats 14 years and under.
-Level 1 has no age limitations.
+Level 1 has no upper age limitations.
 Continuing Care coverage age requirements and restrictions may vary.

 Will my pet insurance be cancelled when my pets get older?